GovTechSG/seed-docs-new/configure-cli-tools/configuration-of-common-developer-cli-tools-with-cloudflare-warp.md

 # Configuration of common Developer CLI tools with Cloudflare WARP

-This article tells you how to configure the following common applications.
+This guide provides instructions on how to configure the following commonly used applications by software developers in Singapore Government agencies.

 > **Note**:
->- Tools listed here are the common applications/tools used by software developers in the Singapore Government agencies.
+>- The tools listed here are commonly used by software developers in Singapore Government agencies.
->- To configure other applications or tools, refer to the [Cloudflare documentation](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/install-cloudflare-cert).
+>- For configuring other applications or tools, refer to the [Cloudflare documentation](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/install-cloudflare-cert).

 - [Node.js and NPM](#nodejs-and-npm)
 - [Docker](#docker)